apache/incubator-taverna-site/content/index.md

            specific language governing permissions and limitations
            under the License.

-<div class="alert alert-info" role="alert"><p><strong>Warning:</strong> Taverna is currently transitioning
+<div class="alert alert-info" role="alert"><p><span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span>

-to the Apache Incubator.
-This website is for the Apache Taverna (incubating) project and is under development.
+ Taverna is currently transitioning to the Apache Incubator.
+This website is for the Apache Taverna project and is <strong>under development</strong>.
 </p>
 <p>
-You might want to visit the original <a href="http://www.taverna.org.uk/">taverna.org.uk</a> website which is not affiliated with Apache.
+You might want to visit the original <a class="alert-link" href="http://www.taverna.org.uk/">taverna.org.uk</a> website which is not affiliated with Apache.
 </div>